-The Hambantota International Port (HIP) has built a new police station with the capacity to house over 40 police personnel within the port premises.
+The Hambantota International Port (HIP) has built a new police station to house over 40 police personnel within the port premises.

 The new fully equipped station would replace the small police post that functioned previously in the port; allowing officers at the new facility to widen their reach in policing, especially when port activities are on the rise.